JuanPTM/debugUtils/README.md

 ----
 Contact
 ----
-Feel free to contact with any doubt.
+Feel free to contact if you have any doubt.

 ---
 Thanks